ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/made/index.md

 if a question has NOT been put on a consideration motion

-> MH: Would Commons debate on a non-fatal if instrument rejected?
 AND

 if the instrument has NOT already been rejected (either House)